Building a Path to Personal Success

 Middle School

 bannerAll three CLK Middle School professional learning communities (PLCs) focus on students.
 The MTSS PLC studies student behavior, grading, and the school atmosphere.
 The School Improvement PLC looks at test scores and where they can improve, but also at the school culture.
 Staff and students’ social and emotional levels are reviewed often to determine what each is struggling with so they can be addressed.
 In the final PLC, CBE (competency-based education), staff are finding ways to incorporate student-centered learning into the school over the next couple of years.
-(They are keenly aware that CLK Engage students will be coming to their building in 2024.)

 One step in moving toward CBE occurred through a $56,000 donation that allowed the district to create three maker spaces in the building.
 Laser engravers, Cricut machines, 3D printers, and supplies were purchased and a plan was put into place for teachers to include them in their curriculum.
-During the first marking period of the 2021-22 school year, every teacher included one project where students would use the maker space.
-For the second marking period project, students had to present what they learned in their second maker space lesson.
-As they keep diving deeper into CBE, the third marking period will include a cross curricular (two subjects) project using the maker space that will allow students to choose how they will learn in both subjects.
-Joel explained, “For example, if the topic is pythagorean theorem, a student may build a bridge with triangles (focus on math) and then write about it in English.”
+Every teacher includes projects where students use the maker space.
+As they dive deeper into CBE, some teachers are including cross-curricular (two subjects) projects using the maker space to allow students to choose how they will learn in both subjects.
+For example, if the topic is the Pythagorean theorem, a student may build a bridge with triangles (focus on math) and then write about it in English.
 Another student may choose a different project to demonstrate their comprehension of the same math and English standards.
-In the last marking period of 2021-22 all core subject area teachers for each grade level will collaborate on a cross curricular project for students.
-An example of this may be the 3 Rs – Recycle, Reuse, and Reduce.
-Students will choose their main subject area to apply to their project, but must also meet the standards in all other subjects.

 No matter the educational model used (e.g., CBE, PBL, etc.), the ultimate goal is to get students excited about coming to school and wanting to learn.